 Note: This post may contain affiliate links which means if you click on a link and purchase an item, we will receive an affiliate commission at no extra cost to you.

-This is chapter 8 of a 15 part series about digital nomading and location independence.
+This is chapter 9 of an 18-part series about digital nomading and location independence.
 To see all of the other chapters, click here!

 Nomading forces you to be minimalistic because you have limited bag space.
 As a former maximalist, this lifestyle has taught me that I really don’t need things to be happy.